 From there, click “Build Rig,” which will basically insert a dummy character to throw clothing on as if someone was really playing.
 Choose “R15” or “R6” which is whatever type of model kids want to use.
 For now, let’s click “R15” and then “Block Rig.”

 Now the dummy Roblox character is showing on the screen.
-Kids should then click the plus sign next to “Dummy."
+Kids should then click the plus sign in the explorer window next to “Dummy."
 Here they’ll then look for “Clothing” and in the left-hand “Inventory” they can right-click on the shirt, click “Copy Asset ID” and then paste the ID right next to “ShirtTemplate” in the “Appearance” section.
 Once they press “Enter” the shirt will show up on their Roblox dummy model.

 The whole reason for this is for kids to see how their shirt looks before they monetize it.
 If they’re going to put a product out there for others to see and download, they’ll want to make sure it goes out to the masses.